How to Dig Out of Holiday Debt

 The trick with debt is this: you should never let it control your life, but you should never get so comfortable with it that you forget it’s there.

 Or, to put it another way, the holidays will be back (sooner than you might think).
-According to MagnifyMoney, the amount of debt consumers have tacked on during the holidays has increased every year for at least the last five years.
 There’s a very good chance that you may overspend again, and if you haven’t made it a priority to repay your current debt, it’s only going to get harder.

 So look for ways to comfortably manage your debt, but don’t let it linger.
 Set a goal for when you plan to clear this new holiday debt.
 The sooner it’s gone, the less you’ll pay in interest charges and the more you’ll be able to focus on savings and repaying some of your more long-term debts.